tdurouchoux/dsview_vault/topics/Concept/Metrics Layer.md

 type: Concept
 ---

-A semantic layer that defines and maintains core business definitions and relationships between data models, essential for AI understanding.
+A semantic foundation in GenBI that provides a declarative way to define and maintain core business definitions, including measures and data model relationships.